imrushi/imrushi.github.io/content/posts/rpi-home-server.md

 | --------------------------------------------- | -------------------------------------------- | -------- | ------------ |
 | [Jackett](https://github.com/Jackett/Jackett) | [GitHub](https://github.com/Jackett/Jackett) | torrent  | -            |

 Jackett is an open-source application that acts as a middleman between your favorite torrent downloader and various torrent indexing websites.
-Jackett allows you to search across a vast array of indexing sites from a single, user-friendly interface.
-Jackett integrates seamlessly with popular torrent downloaders like Sonarr, Radarr, qBittorrent, and many more.
-This eliminates the need to configure individual search settings for each downloader.
+It allows you to search across a vast array of indexing sites from a single, user-friendly interface.
+Jackett seamlessly integrates with popular torrent downloaders like Sonarr, Radarr, qBittorrent, and many more, eliminating the need to configure individual search settings for each downloader.

 Jackett acts as a proxy server.
-When anyone initiate a search through your compatible downloader, Jackett translates the request into a format understandable by the specific torrent indexing site.
+When anyone initiates a search through your compatible downloader, Jackett translates the request into a format understandable by the specific torrent indexing site.
 It then fetches the results, parses them, and delivers them back to your downloader in a standardized format.

-I mostly use below to indexer for searching on torrents:
+I mostly use the following indexers for searching torrents:

 - YTS :- [https://yts.mx/](https://yts.mx/)
 - TheRARBG :- [https://therarbg.to/](https://therarbg.to/)